-With more than 40 years experience in television, radio and print journalism, veteran journalist Chuck Conconi is vice chairman at Qorvis Communications.
-He offers Qorvis clients strategic counsel in corporate reputation, crisis management and media training.
+With more than 40 years experience in television, radio and print journalism, veteran journalist Chuck Conconi is vice chairman at Qorvis MSLGROUP.
+He offers Qorvis MSLGROUP clients strategic counsel in corporate reputation, crisis management and media training.
 In addition, Conconi focuses on the agency’s new business and corporate communications strategies.
-He came to Qorvis following 14 years as editor-at-large at The Washingtonian where he managed the front of the magazine, “Capital Comment,” and also wrote major pieces.
+He came to Qorvis MSLGROUP following 14 years as editor-at-large at The Washingtonian where he managed the front of the magazine, “Capital Comment,” and also wrote major pieces.

 Prior to his tenure at The Washingtonian, he spent nearly 13 years at The Washington Post.
 Initially, he was an editor in the “Style” section and later wrote the daily “Personalities” column (what is now “Reliable Source”) for seven years.
 Conconi originally came to Washington to work for the Evening Star, where he covered the District Building and the civil rights movement, including the assassination of the Rev. Martin Luther King, Jr., and the “Poor People’s Campaign,” King planned to lead on Washington before he was murdered.
 Between working for The Star and The Post, Conconi was Wisconsin Senator Gaylord Nelson’s press secretary, and worked with him on the founding of Earth Day and the international environmental movement.

 Conconi has co-written two books - The Energy Balloon, written with former Kennedy/Johnson Interior Secretary Stewart Udall and energy expert David Osterhout; and The Washington Sting, written with the late Supreme Court press spokeswoman Toni House.